Parenting - The Ground Rules

 3: Three Strikes

 Whenever your child is crossing a boundary (not approaching one), follow this protocol.
-All of your attention should be on them whilst you are stepping through these and correcting the behavior - If you are mid conversation with someone, just ask them to hold that thought and go parent your kid. for a moment:
+All of your attention should be on them whilst you are stepping through these and correcting the behavior - If you are mid conversation with someone, just ask them to hold that thought and go parent your kid for a moment:

-Ask them to stop.
+1. Ask them to stop.

-The first step is the warning.
+1. The first step is the warning.
 It is the gentle nudge back to behavior that is acceptable.

-Tell them to stop.
+2. Tell them to stop.

-The second step is the threat.
+1. The second step is the threat.
 Your voice drops an octave, and you elevate the volume and project your voice.
 This is the point where your goal is to snap the child out of their thoughts and go “oh, yeah maybe I’ll stop”.

-Physically make them stop.
+3. Physically make them stop.

-If they don’t, you make them stop.
+1. If they don’t, you make them stop.
 It doesn’t matter how much they kick and scream, you are the adult and they will learn that when you make a demand, it is not a choice.

-Get down to their level, explain why you are asking them to not do the thing.
+2. Get down to their level, explain why you are asking them to not do the thing.

-If they continue to press, just don’t let go until they comply.
+3. If they continue to press, just don’t let go until they comply.
 If they then proceed to carry on after you let go, go straight back into step 3 until they comply.

 4: Be Consistent

 If this is a two parent household, this also means consistency between parents.
 That means coming to a joint decision on how things should be done, and making sure that you both, as best as possible, share the same boundaries.
+This is primarily why our boundaries are so concise - they are easy to remember and easy for both of us to follow at all times.

 5: Never Make a Threat You Won’t Deliver On

-This is kind of verging on a pseudo “Normalisation of Deviance”, but essentially when your child does something that you don’t want them to do, if there are no consequences for doing the thing they aren’t supposed to be doing, their behavior will spiral out of control until they find their own consequences.
-They will learn that when you say “Don’t do that”, what you really mean is “I won’t do anything to stop you, so just crack on and go wild kiddo”.
+This is kind of verging on a pseudo “Normalisation of Deviance”, but essentially when your child does something that you don’t want them to do, if there are no consequences, every single time, for doing the thing they aren’t supposed to be doing then their behavior will spiral out of control until they find their own consequences - Whether that be getting seriously hurt, putting themselves in danger, or finding out later in life that being rude or disruptive is not conducive to their physical wellbeing.